MattColaProgrammer93/CupsAndCakes/README.md

 - More styling to the home page.
 - Much more to come!

-# The Creator of the Website
+# The Developer of Cups&Cakes
-MattColaProgrammer93 - Owner
+MattColaProgrammer93